St Louis Physiotherapy

 The pain and suffering felt after a car accident can be overwhelming.
 Physiotherapy can help with many of the common injuries that occur in a car crash.
 One of our many specialties includes the treatment of disc prolapse after a car accident.
 Sometimes known as a herniated disc, this is a painful condition that can have you on your back for months if left untreated.

-Disc herniation can result from the sudden jolt to the back that happens when your car collides with another.
+Disc herniation can result from the sudden jolt to the back.
+This happens when your car collides with another.
 Physiotherapy can help this overwhelmingly painful condition with pain relieving procedures such as heat therapy and ultrasound.
 This is followed by an exercise to help you restore your movements without pain.
 Even after you are feeling better, our physiotherapist will work with you on posture techniques and exercises that will help keep that area pain free in the future.

 Work-Related Injury and Physiotherapy